 Our intention is to keep the CSA accessible to all.
 Please contact the CSA Manager at firstname.lastname@example.org about alternate payment arrangements or subsidized shares if the costs are a barrier to your participation.

 All CSA members come to Brookwood Farm for their weekly pick up and gather their own produce from the CSA tent.
 This allows members to see how their food is grown and harvest some of their own produce, if they choose.
 It also allows the farmers to harvest crops immediately before distribution to provide members with the freshest produce.
 We do not offer alternative pick up sites or delivery options.
 However, many members have organized pick up groups where neighbors take turns going to the farm to bring home a group of shares.
 Each week of the CSA period, the harvested crops are set out in bulk and members are instructed on the amounts of each to take.
 Each shareholder chooses a pick up day when they sign up and must come on that day throughout the season unless a change is approved by the CSA manager.
 The pick up times are: Tuesday, 1pm to 6pm; Thursday, 1pm to 6pm; Saturday, 9am to 1pm.

 CSA Fruit Shares & Egg Shares

-In addition to the vegetables grown at the Brookwood Community Farm, we offer CSA members the opportunity to purchase an additional fruit share, with fruits provided by a local orchard and an egg share with 1 dozen eggs from a local farm provided weekly.
+In addition to the vegetables grown at the Brookwood Community Farm, we offer CSA members the opportunity to purchase an additional fruit share, with fruits provided by a local orchard and an egg share with eggs from a local farm provided weekly.
 More information will be forthcoming as the season approaches.

 CSA Volunteer Work